September 29, 2020 - 11:30 a.m.

 - Jupiter: 561-799-8678

 The Boca Raton SHS office also offers walk-up testing for asymptomatic individuals Thursday through Monday, 8 a.m. – 5 p.m., Owls Care Classroom (Building 8, Room 222A).
 Individuals with symptoms are not permitted to have testing at the walk-up site unless they have been referred by a member of the FAU SHS clinical team.
+(NOTE: Walk-up testing will conclude on Nov.
+15, 2020 and is scheduled to re-open in January 2021).

 If you have symptoms of COVID-19 or suspected exposure, Protect Your Owl Family and get tested by a healthcare provider.
 All members of the FAU community should contact SHS if you: